dragonnodejs/dragonnodejs/README.md

 - Group modules to bundles and share them with other developers

 ## Installation
-- Fork and/or clone the skeleton repository
+- Fork and/or clone the app-skeleton repository
 - Execute "npm install"
 - Start the application with "npm start"